Acting Lessons (2018)

 - Rena, Megan’s fellow acting student

 - Angela and/or Hedwig, two fun-loving women you meet at a nightclub while on a Boys’ Night Out with your best friend, Liam

-Along the way, you also have to figure out why Liam is acting so strange – buying expensive new cars and talking about a “bucket list” – even as you navigate through your own messy love life.
+Along the way, you also must figure out why Liam is acting so strange – buying expensive new cars and talking about a “bucket list” – even as you navigate through your own messy love life.

 The story also has some dark subplots that involve drug dealing, shady characters, and even some stark sequences where you must decide whether one character lives – or dies.

 Oh, yeah.
 Acting Lessons includes quite a few graphic depictions of sex, most of them involving your character, but – assuming you choose to try a threesome with Angela and Hedwig – there might be at least some girl-girl action in there, too.

 Update: So far, there’s no way to get Hedwig and Angela into a threesome.
 However, Being a DIK, the second visual novel by Dr. PinkCake, does allow the main character to participate in at least two threesomes.